The Voice of Distibuted Energy

 Here’s another argument against reviving old nuclear and coal plants to meet forecasted electric demand from AI.

-A new report by Rewiring America says that US homes can offset 93 GW — 100% of the new demand from AI over the next five years — by installing heat pumps and rooftop solar/storage and advancing electrification.
+A new report by Rewiring America says that US homes can offset 93 GW — 100% of the new demand from AI over the next five years — by using heat pumps, rooftop solar/storage and electric vehicles.

 Rewiring envisions a business model where hyperscalers pay households to make the upgrades in lieu of securing grid capacity.
 The households, in aggregate, would reduce their energy use on the grid by an amount equivalent to what hyperscalers need to operate.
 It’s the old idea of the negawatt, a term coined by Amory Lovins, revived for the AI world.